bow-simulation/virtualbow/docs/user-manual/source/appendix-tips-and-tricks.md

 # Tips & Tricks

-This section contains various notes about useful features of VirtualBow that didn't reall fit anywhere else in this manual.
+This section collects various notes about useful VirtualBow features that didn't quite fit into any other part of the manual.

 ## Units